rberenguel/pinta/README.md

 ## Changelog

+### 0.9.0

+- Bumping minor because I made a large refactor and things might stop working.

+### 0.8.4

+- The base64 encoded files are now saved to all possible storage formats.
+- Unused data blobs are purged on load.

 ### 0.8.3

 - Chrome extension (to install unpacked) that can base64 encode the icons, so they can be inlined on export.
 A bit annoying having to do it every time, so I will likely store them on the save data before 1.0